Cricut Patterned Iron On Project – How To Cut & Press

 - or a heat press

-Here’s the design I’ve made for this project (you can download the free SVG cut file at the end of this post).
+Here’s the design I’ve made for this project.
+If you want, you can download the free SVG cut file at the end of this post!

 Cricut Patterned Iron On Instructions

-Because the vinyls are different brands and also different types of heat transfer vinyl, they both have very different cut and application settings.
+Because I’m using 2 different types of vinyl, they each have different cut and application settings.
 It’s important to check out the recommended settings before you start cutting and pressing.

-I cut this project out on four mats for the four different vinyls.
+I’m cutting this project out on four mats for the four different vinyls, using the Explore Air 2.

-The first mat is cutting out part of my design in patterned iron on.
+The first mat is cutting out part of the design in patterned iron on.
 I set my dial to ‘custom’ and selected patterned iron on from the custom settings.

 The glitter HTV part of my design is my second mat, so I made sure to change the custom settings to glitter iron on, and then back to patterned iron on for my third (and fourth) mat.

-It is also quite nice that the carrier sheet isn’t sticky like most other HTV (which I guess is why it’s so easy to weed).
+It is also quite nice that the carrier sheet isn’t sticky like most other HTV (one reason it’s easier to weed).

-I plugged in my Cricut EasyPress and set the temperature to 340°F (for patterned iron on) and let it heat up.
-It’s really quick to reach temperature, only taking a couple of minutes!
-(My heat press takes at least 10-15 minutes…).
+For patterned iron on, set the temperature to 340°F allow the machine to heat up.
+It’s really quick to reach temperature, only taking a couple of minutes (My heat press takes at least 10-15 minutes)!

 I pre-pressed my garment for five seconds to remove wrinkles and moisture from the shirt.